Intrinsec/comission/README.md

 # CoMisSion - WhiteBox CMS analysis

-CoMisSion is a tool to quickly analyse a CMS setup.
+CoMisSion is a tool to quickly analyze a CMS setup.
 The tool:
 - checks for the core version;
 - looks for the last core version;
 - looks for vulnerabilities in core version used;
 - checks for plugins version;
 - looks for vulnerabilities in plugins version used;

-A XLSX report can be generated.
+A complete report can be generated in XLSX or CSV format.

-The tool has been tested on linux only.
+The tool has been tested on Linux only.

 ## Example

 ```
-./commision.py -c wordpress -d /cms_dir -o comission_report.xlsx
+./commision.py -c wordpress -d /cms_dir -o report.xlsx -t XLSX
 ```

 ## Installation